mewspring/sdl/README.md

 Examples
 --------

-simple is an example which demonstrates how to draw surfaces using the Draw and DrawRect methods.
+simple demonstrates how to draw surfaces using the Draw and DrawRect methods.
+It also gives an example of a basic event loop.

 	go get github.com/mewmew/sdl/examples/simple